LearnTeachCode/intro-javascript-class/week-5/5-2-network-tab.md

 ## Challenge 2:

-Open up the web page for our shared Glitch project from before https://reviewgroup2.glitch.me/ and then open up the network tab to inspect the information being sent to and from Glitch's servers when you visit that page!
+Open up the web page for our previous group project at https://simple-slideshow-group.glitch.me/ and then open up the network tab to inspect the information being sent to and from Glitch's servers when you visit that page!

 **Identify the following:**